 The aim of the project is to use scholarship and data to provide an interactive and visual representation of anti-Muslim incidents at the state and local level in the United States.
 The project serves as a resource hub for policymakers, elected officials, scholars, researchers, reporters, and the public.
 The project makes it possible for a range of stakeholders to discuss anti-Muslim incidents with a shared set of facts.
 Is there an increase in anti-Muslim incidents?
 Where and when has anti-Muslim incidents been at its most pernicious and threatening?

 The project includes the following five categories: (1.)
 Anti-Sharia Legislation, (2.)
 Opposition to Refugee Resettlement, (3.)
 Opposition to Mosques, Muslim Cemeteries & Schools, and (4.)
-Anti-Muslim Actions & Statements by Elected & Appointed Officials, and (5.)
+Anti-Muslim Actions & Statements by Elected & Appointed Officials, (5.)
+Hate Incidents Against Mosques & Islamic Centers, and (6.)
 Media Reports of Anti-Muslim Violence and Crimes.
 Definitions for these categories are given in the answers that follow.

 Anti-Sharia Legislation is defined by legislation that bans Sharia, or Islamic law, from implementation or consideration in the court systems of a state.
 More recently, bills often use the term ‘foreign law’ to mask the intent of the bill.
 The term ‘foreign law’ gained importance after earlier efforts to explicitly target Sharia law were declared unconstitutional by the courts.